mseri/blog/content/posts/67-bringing-the-data-back-from-the-US-to-us.md

 ## Storage and file‑centric tools

 One of the first services I replaced was Dropbox.
-I was annoyed by the lack of encryption and the fact that they have (had?) former US secretaries of state in their board.
-But with Snowden's revelations I simply decided it was time to move on.
+I was annoyed by the lack of encryption and the fact that they have (had?) former US secretaries of state on their board.
+After Snowden's revelations, I simply decided it was time to move on.

 ### End-to-end encrypted